spirali/haydi/docs/source/pipeline.rst

 Immutability of pipelines
 -------------------------

-Pipelines are immutable objects as same domains; therefore calling methods on them actually creates new objects.
+Pipelines are immutable objects (as same domains); therefore, calling methods on them actually creates new objects.
 It is thus safe to reuse them::

   >>> pipeline = hd.Range(5).iterate()